Which country is cheaper, France or Belgium?

 In July, Brussels is generally around the same temperature as Paris.
-Temperatures in Brussels average around 18°C (65°F), and Paris stays around 20°C (68°F).
+Daily temperatures in Brussels average around 18°C (65°F), and Paris fluctuates around 20°C (68°F).

 In Paris, it's very sunny this time of the year.
 In the summer, Brussels often gets less sunshine than Paris.
 Brussels gets 186 hours of sunny skies this time of year, while Paris receives 241 hours of full sun.

 Brussels usually gets more rain in July than Paris.
 Brussels gets 75 mm (3 in) of rain, while Paris receives 58 mm (2.3 in) of rain this time of the year.